 Gai McGrath has an extensive background in highly regulated, largescale businesses over a career spanning 30 years.
 She spent 12 years at Westpac Banking Group, most recently leading Westpac Australia’s Retail Banking business.
 She also led the Retail Banking business for Westpac New Zealand, and the Customer Service business and Risk Solutions team for BT Financial Group.
 Prior to joining Westpac, Gai was the General Counsel and Company Secretary of Perpetual Ltd.

 Gai is currently a Director of IMB Bank, a member of the Council of the State Library of NSW, a Director and Trustee of the State Library of NSW Foundation and a member of The Salvation Army’s Territorial Appeals and Fundraising Committee.

 Gai is a graduate of the Australian Institute of Company Directors and has completed the INSEAD Business School International Executive Program.
 She also holds a Masters of Laws (Distinction) from the London School of Economics and Political Science at the University of London, and a Bachelor of Laws (Hons) and a Bachelor of Arts from the University of Sydney.

 Appointed August 2014

-Karen is a full time Non-Executive Director and currently a Director of Bank of Queensland, Vicinity Centres, Spark Infrastructure Group and Future Generation Global Investment Company Limited.
-She is a former Director of Novion Limited and Silver a Chef Limited.
+Karen is a full time Non-Executive Director and currently a Director of Bank of Queensland, AWE Limited, Vicinity Centres, Spark Infrastructure Group and Future Generation Global Investment Company Limited (pro bono role).
+She is a former Director of Novion Limited and Silver Chef Limited.

 Karen holds a CPA and Bachelor of Commerce (NSW) and is a Graduate Member of the Australian Institute of Company Directors.

 Appointed August 2013